projectatomic/atomic-site/source/docs/filesystems.md

 ### The `btrfs` backend

 The brtfs backend requires `/var/lib/docker` to be on a btrfs filesystem and uses the filesystem level snapshotting to implement layers.

 Each layer is stored as a btrfs subvolume inside `/var/lib/docker/btrfs/subvolumes` and start out as a snapshot of the parent subvolume (if any).

-This backend is pretty fast, however btrfs has historically had stability issues.
-You might want to have /var/lib/docker on a different filesystem than the rest of your system to mitigate this.
+This backend is pretty fast, however btrfs is still maturing and is not considered production ready for heavy write loads.
+Mounting /var/lib/docker on a different filesystem than the rest of your system is recommended in order to limit the impact of filesystem corruption.
+You would also want to mount the volume directory `/var/lib/docker/vfs/` on a standard XFS or EXT4 filesystem to ensure container data is protected.

 ### The `aufs` backend

 The aufs backend uses the aufs union filesystem.
-This is not supported on the upstream kernel and most distributions (including any from Red Hat), and thus it is not generally useful.
+This is not supported on the upstream kernel and most distributions (including any from Red Hat), and thus is not recommended as a production filesystem.
+It is the original backend for Docker and commonly used on Ubuntu based distributions.

 The backend stores each layer as an regular directory, containing regular files and special aufs metadata.
 This makes up for all the files